XDeFi-tech/docs-new/developers/solana-adapter-xdefi-integration.md

 # Solana Adapter XDEFI Integration

-First, your app need to install dependencies for Solana Adapter and XDEFI, These imports include event emitters, error types, transaction-related types, and the PublicKey class.
+First, your app need to install dependencies for Solana Adapter and XDEFI.
+These imports include event emitters, error types, transaction-related types, and the PublicKey class.

 - `@solana/wallet-adapter-base`
 - `@solana/web3.js`